-The United States Naval Academy Band is seeking a French Horn Player to perform with the Ceremonial and Marching Units, the Brass/Woodwind Quintets, and various chamber ensembles.
-The audition will be held on November 15, 2016.
+The United States Naval Academy Band is seeking a Trombone Player to perform with the Ceremonial and Marching Units, the Brass Quintet, and various chamber ensembles.
+The audition will be held on May 15, 2017.
 The audition committee reserves the right to dismiss any candidate not meeting the highest professional standards.

-To be considered for an audition, applicants will submit a one page resume no later than November 1, 2016 to MU1 Emily Madsen at firstname.lastname@example.org.
+To be considered for an audition, applicants will submit a one page resume by May 1, 2017 to Musician 1st Class Emily Madsen at firstname.lastname@example.org.
 Additional materials are not necessary and will not be viewed.
 All travel arrangements and expenses are the responsibility of the candidate.
-Active duty musicians from all branches of the U.S. military must also send a conditional release form from their Commanding Officer granting them permission to audition for the Naval Academy Band.
+Active duty musicians from all branches of the U.S. military must also send a conditional release from their Commanding Officer to be used if the candidate wins the audition for the Naval Academy Band.

 In order to accept a position with the Naval Academy Band, the audition winner must also qualify for enlistment in the United States Navy and successfully complete Recruit Training.
 A minimum of a four-year enlistment is required.
 The Navy has strict height and weight requirements.

 The United States Naval Academy Band, “The Navy’s Oldest and Finest,” has been providing music for the Brigade of Midshipmen and surrounding community since 1852.
 Located at the U.S. Naval Academy in beautiful Annapolis, Maryland, the band is comprised of professional musicians who have studied at some of the best music schools and conservatories in the world.